BilalNaseer7773/Grid-Search/README.md

 # Grid-Search

-This code is a JavaScript implementation of a search algorithm, primarily used for pathfinding in a grid-based environment.
-The main components include:
+This repository contains a JavaScript implementation of a search algorithm, designed primarily for pathfinding in grid-based environments.
+The main focus of this implementation is to provide a flexible and efficient solution for various search scenarios.

+## Contents

+Introduction
+Features
+Usage
+Class Structure
+Node Representation
+Functions and Methods
+Examples

+## Introduction

+Pathfinding algorithms are essential in various applications such as robotics, video games, and logistics.
+This JavaScript implementation offers a versatile solution for finding optimal paths in grid-based environments.
+It is based on the A* search algorithm, enhanced with graph search techniques.

+## Features

+Flexible grid representation.
+Efficient A* search algorithm implementation.
+Support for different heuristic functions.
+Customizable search configurations.
+Modular and extensible code structure.

+## Usage

+Include the Search_Student.js file in your JavaScript project.
+Create a grid environment and configure the search parameters.
+Initialize an instance of the Search_Student class with the grid and configuration.
+Start the search by calling the appropriate methods and iterate until completion.
+Retrieve the path or other relevant information from the search results.

+## Class Structure

-A class called Search_Student, which contains methods for initializing the search, performing search iterations, computing heuristics, and checking if actions are legal.
+The main class in this implementation is Search_Student, which encapsulates the search functionality.
+It contains methods for initializing the search, performing search iterations, computing heuristics, and checking if actions are legal.
+Additionally, there is a Node class representing nodes in the search tree.

+## Node Representation

-The Node class, representing a node in the search tree, with attributes such as coordinates, parent node, action, cost, and heuristic.
+Each node in the search tree is represented by the Node class.
+It contains attributes such as coordinates, parent node, action, cost, and heuristic.
+These attributes facilitate efficient pathfinding and search progress tracking.

-Functions for determining if an agent of a given size can fit in a specified location, computing connected sectors, checking if two locations are connected, and computing the cost of actions.
-Implementation of the A* search algorithm using graph search, where nodes are expanded based on their estimated cost plus actual cost.
+## Functions and Methods

+canFit(x, y, size): Determines if an agent of a given size can fit in a specified location. computeSectors(): Computes and stores connected sectors in the grid. isConnected(x1, y1, x2, y2, size): Checks if two locations are connected in the grid. isLegalAction(x, y, size, action): Determines if an action is legal at a given location. startSearch(sx, sy, gx, gy, size): Initializes the search with start and goal locations. estimateCost(x, y, gx, gy): Computes the heuristic function from a given location to the goal. searchIteration(): Performs one iteration of the A* search algorithm. getOpen(): Retrieves the current open list states. getClosed(): Retrieves the current closed list states.

+## Examples

-The code is designed to be modular and customizable, allowing for easy integration with different grid environments and search configurations.
+Refer to the examples provided in the repository for usage demonstrations and integration with different grid environments.
+These examples showcase how to initialize the search, configure parameters, and retrieve search results.

 ## Easy
 <img width="769" alt="image" src="https://github.com/BilalNaseer7773/Grid-Search/assets/90666694/abdab8f3-a013-46b5-a673-9cf411fd77a6">